Loading NuWatt Energy...

 Critical: The third-party system owner (financing company/developer) claims the ITC.
 If a business uses a PPA, the PPA provider claims the ITC and passes savings through lower PPA rates.
 Businesses DO NOT claim the ITC directly unless they own the system outright.

 5-year accelerated depreciation lets businesses deduct commercial solar costs quickly.
-In 2026, the 20% first-year bonus maximizes tax benefits.
+Under OBBBA, the 100% first-year bonus (permanent) maximizes tax benefits.

 | Item | Amount |